 - Dust with a sprinkle of your favourite edible glitter, if desired.

 - Allow the drizzle to completely set before slicing.

-- Cut down the centre length of the bake.
+- First of all, cut down the centre length of the bake.
 Cut across the middle of the width to create 4 quarters.
-Cut each quarter into 4 bars
+Finally, cut each quarter into 4 bars

 Take lots of photos of these utterly dazzling Double Cherry Drizzle Oat Bars just because they are so pretty!
 Also don’t forget to pop a picture on Twitter/Instagram, tag me in and I will retweet, or give you a shout out.

 I know in previous posts that I’ve mentioned not taking ‘anything’ iced on picnics, however, these bars are so completely delicious I’m going to make an exception.
 The nutty flavoured oat base and hint of almond extract in the cherry drizzle work together in complete harmony with the cherry studded sponge creating a perfectly flavour balanced bar.
 They stop the Double Cherry Drizzle Oat Bars from being too sweet.

 Ok so the smart ones among you (that’s everyone, just to be clear), may have notice that these ‘double’ cherry are in fact triple cherry drizzle oat bars.
 I’d already written most of this post, edited and labelled photos, so I thought I’d throw in the extra one for free 😉

 If you have enjoyed these Double Cherry Drizzle Oat Bars, here are some other recipes you may like too:

 Eating outside, whether on a picnic, at a barbecue or even in the garden, is such a great way of getting together with friends old and new.
 There is something so informal and relaxing being in the great outdoors.
 I can see why so many people choose to get married outside, as it’s a great way of mingling a diverse combination of guests in a relatively informal environment.